SUNDEW Drosophyllum lusitanicum

 Digestion in this plant is so effective that a single fly can be digested in just 24 hours!

-One report suggests that leaves are sometimes torn off, then hung in the houses.
+One report suggests that leaves are sometimes torn off, then hung in houses.
 It would thus play the role of trapping flies naturally.

 In comparison to Sundew, Drosophyllum seeds are larger, about 2-3mm, and are teardrop shaped.
 Very limited supply.